-More and more people are making the move from console to PC for gaming, simply because a powerful gaming PC can produce better graphics and frame rates than what can be achieved by both the PlayStation 4 and Xbox One.
+More and more people are making the move from console to PC for gaming, simply because a powerful gaming PC can produce better graphics and frame rates than can be achieved by either the PlayStation 4 or Xbox One - high-end gaming PCs can even outperform the PS4 Pro.
 However, console converts can struggle with using a keyboard and mouse for gaming, especially those of us that have been using controllers for years.
 Could we use the DualShock 4 controller to play games on PC?
 Technically yes, but it’s not as straight forward as we’d hope.
 Also see: How to use PS4 Remote Play on PC.

 How to use a DualShock 4 controller on PC: Is my DualShock 4 controller compatible with PC?
 What about Mac?